yihui/yihui.org/content/en/2026-03-28-tinytex-ctan-mirror.md

 ## Everything is free

-Cloudflare R2 has a nice free tier: 10 GB of storage and 10 million Class B (read) operations per month at no cost.
-With 8,000 files and ~2.3 GB, storage is well within the limit.
-The read operation quota is very unlikely to become a concern because it only applies to the `rclone` operations but not users accessing the R2 bucket through the domain tlnet.yihui.org.
-The latter is free and unlimited.
+CP is free with a limit of 20,000 files per site, and `tlnet` has about 8000 files at the moment, which is far below the limit and I don't think we'll reach the limit anytime soon.
+The limit of 25MB per file is circumvented by hosting them in GitHub releases and using CP's redirects.
+The really nice thing about CP is that it has no limit on bandwidth.

 GitHub Actions provides the compute for the daily sync at no cost as well.

 ## A call for help

 Here's the thing I'm slightly uneasy about: this whole setup lives under my personal Cloudflare account.
-If I get hit by a bus, the CDN configuration, the R2 bucket, and the `tlnet.yihui.org` subdomain may disappear with me someday.
+If I get hit by a bus, the `tlnet.yihui.org` subdomain may disappear with me someday.
 I've automated everything and my domain `yihui.org` is set to auto-renew, so this service shouldn't go away immediately even if I'm gone, but still, it's not a good idea to be [that Nebraskan](https://xkcd.com/2347/) in this case.
-The code in [yihui/ctan-tlnet](https://github.com/yihui/ctan-tlnet) is public and anyone could reconstruct the setup (you'd need Cloudflare credentials for `rclone`, though).
+The code in [yihui/ctan-tlnet](https://github.com/yihui/ctan-tlnet) is public and anyone could reconstruct the setup: you'd only need to connect the GitHub repo to Cloudflare Pages, and specify the build command to be `./deploy.sh` there.

 I'd love for an organization---anyone with a stable institutional presence---to take this over.
-The operational burden is essentially zero: the GitHub Actions workflow handles everything automatically, and the Cloudflare costs are currently nothing.
-What I'm asking for is just a more permanent home for the R2 bucket and the domain, so that it can outlive my involvement without interruption.
+The operational burden is essentially zero: the GitHub Actions workflow handles everything automatically, and the Cloudflare cost is zero.
+What I'm asking for is just a more permanent home for this CP site and the domain, so that it can outlive my involvement without interruption.
+I'm happy to transfer this repo to any organization interested in taking it over.

 If your organization is interested, or if you have ideas about how to make this more robust, please feel free to reach out or open an issue in the